Sânziană: In cultural references

 The consequences of heavens opening on Sânziene are connected by some to paranormal events reported during that period of each year.
 According to popular beliefs, strange things, both positive and negative, may happen to a person wandering alone on Sânziene night.
 Strange ethereal activities are believed to happen especially in places such as the Băneasa forest (near the capital of Bucharest) or the Baciu forest (near the city of Cluj-Napoca).

 Mircea Eliade's novel, Noaptea de Sânziene (translated as The Forbidden Forest), includes references to the folk belief about skies opening at night, as well as to paranormal events happening in the Băneasa Forest.

 In the form Sânziana ("the sânziană"), the word has also come to be used as a female name.
 It is notably used as such in Vasile Alecsandri's comedy Sânziana şi Pepelea (later an opera by George Stephănescu).

 The fairy Sânziene, "the fairy of the summer solstice", is described in a colinda (Romanian folk song) as the "sister of the Sun".

-Moldovan band Zdob şi Zdub recorded a song called Sânziene, which tells the story of a search for one's soulmate over the course of a midsummer night festival.
+Moldovan band Zdob şi Zdub recorded a song called Sânziene, which tells the story of a search for one's soulmate throughout a midsummer night festival.